 Interdisciplinary assessment

-Intervention proposal and family orientation
+Intervention proposal and family guidance

 Activities of daily living